BrightspaceUI/core/components/tooltip/README.md

 | Property | Type | Description |
 |--|--|--|
 | `text` | String, required | Text that will render as the Help Tooltip opener |

-### Events
-* `d2l-tooltip-show`: dispatched when the opener text is hovered over, focused on, or clicked
-* `d2l-tooltip-hide`: dispatched when the opener text is no longer hovered over or focused on
 <!-- docs: end hidden content -->